NaveenMuralidharan/NaveenMuralidharan/README.md

 ### Hello Internet! 👋

 #### I am currently a graduate student pursuing Masters in Software development at the University of Utah.
-I have 10 years of experience in business analysis, bridgining the gap between business and IT teams in small and large companies alike.
+I have 10 years of experience in business analysis and SDLC, bridgining the gap between business and IT teams in small and large companies alike.

 #### Skills: Wed development: HTML, CSS, JS, NodeJS, ExpressJS, NextJS, MongoDB, Python, Django, PostgreSQL, C++, Java.